Netflix Remains A Buy And Hold Into Earnings

 Final thoughts

-I'm raising my price target to$160.73 from my prior estimate of $144.46.
-The upside is more diminished; hence I'm not pounding the table here.
+I'm raising my price target to $160.73 from my prior estimate of $144.46.
+The upside is more diminished; hence, I'm not pounding the table here.
 But, I do acknowledge that it remains a long-term buy and hold for investors that can maintain positions through volatility.

 We believe the stock is still attractive, but with the added caveat that expectation risk is heightened going into this quarter, and would swing primarily on international subscription additions.